abinjacob10/cloud-resume1/README.md

 1. An HTML file which is the resume, with a bit of styling done using css file.

+2. S3 bucket.

+      - Required public access.
+Actions set to **s3:GetObject**, Principal set to ***** meaning everyone is allowed access to it.

-2. A domain- Domain was registered with AWS Route 53 for $3 named it **abininireland.click**
+4. A domain- Domain was registered with AWS Route 53 for $3 named it **abininireland.click**

+      -A type record was configured pointing to cloud front URL.

-3. AWS Certificate Manager's SSL certificate.
+6. AWS Certificate Manager's SSL certificate.

-      -Required linking with Cloud front distribution and AWS.
+      -Required linking with Cloud front distribution's URL.

       -CNAME record was required to be copied to Route 53'S hosted zone.

-5. AWS Cloud Front distribution URL.
+7. AWS Cloud Front distribution URL.

+      -Required linking with S3 bucket origin domain.

+      -Required linking with AWS Certificate Manager.

+      -Required linking with the resistered domain.